Maorisus/Projects/README.md

 The goal of this project is to analyze the product range of an E-commerce store.

 Our client is an online store that sells a wide range of household products.

-#The project will aim to identify the following objectives:#

-Identifying trends in customer behavior and preferences in the context of product range.

-Identifying gaps in product offerings and identify opportunities for new products.

-Analyzing customer data to develop personalized product recommendations.

-Identifing customer demand and shopping behavior during different times of the year.

-Track sales performance to identify opportunities for optimization.
 [Project]

 ### 1. Independent Case Study: Turkey Earthquakes, February 2023